Tornado: Supercell relationship

 Tornadoes often develop from a class of thunderstorms known as supercells.
 Supercells contain mesocyclones, an area of organized rotation a few kilometers/miles up in the atmosphere, usually 1–6 mi across.
 Most intense tornadoes (EF3 to EF5 on the Enhanced Fujita Scale) develop from supercells.
 In addition to tornadoes, very heavy rain, frequent lightning, strong wind gusts, and hail are common in such storms.

 Most tornadoes from supercells follow a recognizable life cycle which begins when increasing rainfall drags with it an area of quickly descending air known as the rear flank downdraft (RFD).
 This downdraft accelerates as it approaches the ground, and drags the supercell's rotating mesocyclone towards the ground with it.

 Formation

 As the mesocyclone lowers below the cloud base, it begins to take in cool, moist air from the downdraft region of the storm.
 The convergence of warm air in the updraft and cool air causes a rotating wall cloud to form.
 The RFD also focuses the mesocyclone's base, causing it to draw air from a smaller and smaller area on the ground.
 As the updraft intensifies, it creates an area of low pressure at the surface.
 This pulls the focused mesocyclone down, in the form of a visible condensation funnel.

-As the funnel descends, the RFD also reaches the ground, fanning outward and creating a gust front that can cause severe damage a considerable distance from the tornado.
+As the funnel descends, the RFD also reaches the ground, fanning outward and creating a gust front that can cause severe damage at a considerable distance from the tornado.
 Usually, the funnel cloud begins causing damage on the ground (becoming a tornado) within a few minutes of the RFD reaching the ground.
+Many other aspects of tornado formation (such as why some storms form tornadoes while others do not, or what precise role downdrafts, temperature, and moisture play in tornado formation) are still poorly understood.